-My typical morning breakfast is a rice cake smeared with nut butter, but I knew my body was in need of some healthy plant superfoods to get me back on track and balance my blood sugar levels.
-That’s why I developed this healthy, nutrient rich green smoothie with spinach, apple, avocado, and banana.
-It’s even got chia seeds which add omega-3 fatty acids.
-It’s a great way to start the day, or fuel your body with nutrients between meals.
-I’m sure it will become one of your favorites!
+My typical morning breakfast is a rice cake smeared with nut butter, but I knew my body needed some healthy plant superfoods to get me back on track and balance my blood sugar levels.
+So, I developed this healthy, nutrient-rich green smoothie with spinach, apple, avocado, and banana.
+It even has chia seeds, which add omega-3 fatty acids.
+It’s a great way to start the day or fuel your body with nutrients between meals.
+Filled with superfoods like spinach and apples, this gorgeous green smoothie is a great way to encourage your kids to get their greens!

 Jump to: